China Trademark Risks When Using Distributors or Agents in China

 1. Why Distributor Trademark Hijacking Happens So Frequently

-- Appoint a local distributor before filing a trademark
+- They appoint a local distributor before filing a trademark—exposing the brand name before it's protected.

 2. How Distributor Trademark Hijacking Typically Occurs